Jemele Hill Refuses to Apologize for Besmirching NASCAR Fans: 'It. Was. A. Noose.'

-Former ESPN personality Jemele Hill expressed outrage when black NASCAR driver Bubba Wallace claimed a “noose” was left in his garage, but now that a hae crime has been ruled out, Hill is taking flak for jumping before the facts were in.
+Former ESPN personality Jemele Hill expressed outrage when black NASCAR driver Bubba Wallace claimed a “noose” was left in his garage, but now that a hate crime has been ruled out, Hill is taking flak for jumping before the facts were in.

 Stephen Miller, for instance, joked “So this is the Atlantic,” referring to Hill’s current employer.
 And he in another tweet he added, “You’re doing great, Jemele!”